hashbrown9000/ccminer/README.txt

-ccMiner release 1.6.4-tpruvot (May 2015) - "Multi-pools config"
+ccMiner release 1.6.4 (June 2015) - "DropLP"
 ---------------------------------------------------------------

 ***************************************************************
 If you find this tool useful and like to support its continuous
           development, then consider a donation.

+nscrypto:
+  DROP  : DVRLyv6nWZiWdGGEqrPVmRR4An1e8acM6b

 tpruvot@github:
   BTC  : 1AJdfCpLWPNoAMDfHF1wD5y8VgKSSTHxPo